Rosselli

 Italian Cooking in a City That Usually Orders Steak

-Washington DC has never been a natural habitat for serious Italian cooking.
+Rosselli is a restaurant in Washington DC serving Innovative Fine Dining with a smart casual dress code and reservations recommended.
 The city's dining identity has long been shaped by the rhythms of political life: steakhouses for lobbyists, expense-account French, and, more recently, a wave of globally inflected restaurants that reflect the capital's international workforce.
 Italian food, in that context, tends to get squeezed into either the casual-neighborhood category or the tourist-facing red-sauce register.
 Rosselli occupies neither of those slots.
-It represents the smaller, quieter tier of DC Italian dining, where the emphasis falls on regional coherence and the kind of sourcing discipline that puts it closer in spirit to the serious cucina italiana you find at places like Ulivo than to the broad-church Italian-American comfort that dominates the mid-market.
+It represents the smaller, quieter tier of DC Italian dining, where the emphasis falls on regional coherence and the kind of sourcing discipline that puts it closer in spirit to the serious cucina italiana you find at places like Ulivo.

 The DC Dining Context It Enters

-For context on what serious Italian fine dining can mean in different global contexts, it is worth noting that kitchens such as 8 1/2 Otto e Mezzo Bombana in Hong Kong and cenci in Kyoto have demonstrated that Italian cooking, when taken seriously as a technique and tradition, travels exceptionally well outside Italy and competes at the highest levels.
+For context on what serious Italian fine dining can mean in different global contexts, it is worth noting that kitchens such as 8 1/2 Otto e Mezzo Bombana in Hong Kong and cenci in Kyoto have demonstrated that Italian cooking travels well outside Italy.
 That broader frame is useful for understanding where DC's leading Italian tables aspire to sit.

 The Roots of What Rosselli Serves